-Bernadette describes how initially she felt a bewilderment, but after a while, she felt overcome with a great peace.
+Bernadette describes how initially she felt bewilderment, but after a while, she felt overcome with a great peace.

-On returning home, she reluctantly told her companions and they proceeded to tell her parents.
+On returning home, she reluctantly told her companions, and they proceeded to tell her parents.
 As a result, her mother forbade her from returning.
 Usually, Bernadette was very obedient to her parent’s wishes but, in this instance, Bernadette felt inwardly compelled to return.
 After mass on Sunday, she found her way back to the grotto where she once again experienced a vision of the “Lady in White.”
-(Aquero) On Thursday February 18th, she made her way again for a third time.
-This time she was accompanied by a few grown ups who advised her to take a pen and paper.
+(Aquero) On Thursday, February 18th, she made her way again for the third time.
+This time she was accompanied by a few grown-ups who advised her to take a pen and paper.
 This was the first time that the lady spoke to her.
 The lady said it would not be necessary to write anything down, but if she could do her the favour of coming here for the next fortnight.
 It was also on the third visit that the lady said to Bernadette:

 “she could not promise to make me happy in this world, only in the next.”

 Over the next fortnight, the visions of Bernadette created remarkable interest and speculation within the village of Lourdes.
 Many thousands of people began to accompany her to the grotto.
-Several witnesses remarked how they felt a reverential atmosphere during Bernadette’s visions; they could see in her face a deep absorption – an other worldly consciousness.
+Several witnesses remarked how they felt a reverential atmosphere during Bernadette’s visions; they could see in her face a deep absorption – an otherworldly consciousness.

 “What struck me was the joy, the sadness reflected in Bernadette’s face … Respect, silence, recollection reigned everywhere.
 Oh it was good to be there – It was like being at the gates of paradise.”